 A message from one of our owners about eating gluten-free

 My daughter has a severe form of celiac disease.
 She seldom takes a vacation or frequents restaurants because it is just too risky.
 When on the road, she cannot guarantee that she can eat safely 3x a day, 7x a week.
-And being sick on vacation, in her words, “really sucks”.
+And being sick on vacation, in her words, “really a drag”.

 She is far from being alone.
 It is estimated that up to 10% of North Americans and Europeans suffer from celiac disease or are gluten-intolerant.